Best Home EV Chargers for 2026, Ranked Honestly

 The Budget Default: Grizzl-E Classic

-The honest weak spots: the Classic has no app, no scheduling, and no energy monitoring, so if you specifically want charger-side load management, look at the Emporia or the Grizzl-E Smart model instead.
+The honest weak spots: the Classic has no app, no scheduling, and no energy monitoring, so if you specifically want charger-side load management, look at the Emporia or the Grizzl-E Classic Connect model instead.
 The cable is also stiff in deep cold, a common owner note in northern climates.
 For a garage in a mild climate on a car that schedules itself, it is the most charger for the money.
 The full budget field is in best budget EV chargers.

 The Compact Pick: Wallbox Pulsar Plus